Washington DC History

 "This city was built on a swamp, what does that tell you?" - If you've paid any attention to Washington DC history, you've heard this kind of remark.

-George Washington selected the site for the Capitol City as a way of striking a middle-ground between the Southern States and the Northern ones during the early burgeoning development of the federal government of the nascent country called The United States.
+George Washington selected the site for the Capitol City as a way of striking a middle-ground between the Southern States and the Northern ones during the early burgeoning development of the federal government of the nascent country just beginning to be called The United States.

 In books about DC (especially politically-oriented books) the emphasis is on the famous characters of the past, and on the (mostly temporary) celebrities of the political present.
-In TV shows and movies DC seems like a place full of large government buildings and monuments, crowded up against each other as if the whole city is made of marble and granite, easily recognizeable to Americans but actually these massive iconic shapes are only a relatively small space out of the entire city.
+In TV shows and movies, DC seems like a place full of large government buildings and monuments, crowded up against each other as if the whole city is made of marble and granite.
+This makes it easily recognizeable to Americans, but actually these massive iconic shapes are only a relatively small space out of the entire city.

-The reality is that Washington DC has a populace much like any other busy city* with people who stay generation after generation, and despite the constant rebuilding of larger and more modern office buildings in the District's various business areas, the houses and residential areas continue to stay the same, the parks stay the same with the same trees going green in spring and losing their leaves in fall, and the Potomac keeps wafting its watery travels alongside the banks of Fort Marcy, the Palisades, the Tidal Basin, Arlington, Daingerfield Island**, and Alexandria on down to the Chesapeake Bay, just as it was was before "DC" was even an idea.
+The reality is that Washington DC has a populace much like any other busy city,* with people who stay generation after generation, and despite the constant rebuilding of larger and more modern office buildings in the District's various business areas, the houses and residential areas continue to stay the same.
+The parks stay (relatively) the same, with the same trees going green in spring and losing their leaves in fall.
+The Potomac keeps wafting its watery travels alongside the banks of Fort Marcy, the Palisades, the Tidal Basin, Arlington, Daingerfield Island**, and Alexandria, on down to the Chesapeake Bay, just as it was before "DC" was an idea.